altizure/alti-cli/README.md

 * -b: desired bucket to upload
 * -f: path of model zip file or directory of multiparts zip
 * -p: (partial) project id from aboved, e.g. 5d37e
-* -m: method of upload: 'direct' or 's3'
+* -m: method of upload: 'direct' or 's3' or 'minio'
 * -t: timeout in second(s)
 * -v: verbose